leanprover/fp-lean/functional-programming-lean/src/props-proofs-indexing.md

 If `A` and `B` are propositions, then "`A` and `B`" (written `{{#example_in Examples/Props.lean AndProp}}`) is a proposition.
 Evidence for `A ∧ B` consists of the constructor `{{#example_in Examples/Props.lean AndIntro}}`, which has the type `{{#example_out Examples/Props.lean AndIntro}}`.
 Replacing `A` and `B` with concrete propositions, it is possible to prove `{{#example_out Examples/Props.lean AndIntroEx}}` with `{{#example_in Examples/Props.lean AndIntroEx}}`.
-Of course, `simp` is also powerful enough to find this proof:
+Of course, `decide` is also powerful enough to find this proof:
 ```leantac
 {{#example_decl Examples/Props.lean AndIntroExTac}}
 ```